cesarbeassuarez/selenium-java-framework/README.md

-# 🔬 QA Automation Lab
+# 🔬 Selenium with Java Lab

 **A Selenium WebDriver + Java + TestNG automation framework, built from scratch with every architectural decision and problem documented publicly.**